Basel III Treatment of Mortgage Servicing Assets

 - The unnecessarily punitive treatment of MSRs makes them one of the most costly asset classes in the entire Basel III framework, despite any actual evidence that the underlying risk warrants such punitive treatment.

-- In significant part due to the new Basel rules, many banks are aggressively shedding MSR assets, moving them to banks with smaller MSR exposures and to non-bank servicers.
+- In significant part due to the new Basel rules, many banks shed their MSR assets, moving them to banks with smaller MSR exposures and to non-bank servicers.

 - With the transfer of servicing out of a bank, the bank is losing one of its two primary relationships with retail customers (deposit and mortgage loan relationship), a safe and sound earning asset and a natural hedge to the loan production side of the business.